smashmath/smashmath/_projects/laplacetricks.md

 f*g=\int_0^tf(\tau)g(t-\tau)d\tau=\int_0^tg(\tau)f(t-\tau)d\tau
 \end{equation}$$

-"The Ladder"
-=
+---

+## The Ladder

 Here we discuss the effects of differentiation in physical and frequency space.
 Physical space being basically the $$t$$ domain and frequency space being the $$s$$ domain.
 These are helpful but uneccessary if you only need the basics.
 If it interests you, and you like big brain moves, however, read on.

-Differentiation in Physical Space
+### Differentiation in Physical Space
----

 The rule most people (who know what a Laplace Transform is) are familiar with is \eqref{prime}, in which differentiation in physical space corresponds *basically* to multiplying by $$s$$ in frequency space.

-And as you repeat this process, you get this descending list of initial values as a polynomial in $$s$$.
+As you repeat this process, you get this descending list of initial values as a polynomial in $$s$$.

 $$\begin{align*}
 \laplace{f''(t)}&=s\laplace{f'(t)}-f''(0)\\